You should never underestimate the importance of conversion funnels.

 - Not require too much commitment or effort

-Your sales funnel should be like a chain, for example: click link to learn more > provide contact details > make purchase.
+Your sales funnel should be like a chain.
+For example, click link to learn more > provide contact details > make purchase.

-In order to efficiently direct and drive leads to the next stage of your funnel, you need a strong, convincing CTA that encourages visitors to take the next steps.
+To efficiently direct and drive leads to the next stage of your funnel, you need a strong, convincing CTA that encourages visitors to take the next steps.

-Unattractive design and copy
+Unattractive Design and Copy